catalystshift/beginner-guide-PSO2/docs/index.md

 ## Bonus Keys and how to best use them!

 Firstly: **Rainbows are recommended only on characters at or above level 80**.
-Keys scale with player level and Golld/Silver/Kazuchi/Rappy Fever/Magatsu do not scale after 70.
+Keys scale with player level and Gold/Silver/Kazuchi/Rappy Fever/Magatsu do not scale after 80.
 Rainbows have the strongest effect at 80 and above as a result, as well as offering the best loot out of all.

-We recommend to save your Tokyo Silvers, golds and rainbows, rappy fevers and kazuchi assaults for PSO2 Day unless they are expiring.
+We recommend to save your Tokyo Silvers, Golds and Rainbows, Rappy fevers and Kazuchi Assaults for PSO2 Day unless they are expiring.
 Tokyo keys are of most use for leveling, Rappy Fever provides materials for leveling rings while Magatsu keys provide SG(and are thus best run as soon as possible).

 On PSO2 Day, 2nd of the month for F2P Players, 22nd for premium sub players, the recommended method is to *exchange all your expired silvers for golds and then mass rush your keys on the classes/characters that need them with ALL your boosters on*, RDR 250, the highest EXP booster you have, the highest Triboost, any EX boosts.
 Ideally save EX boosts for rainbows unless you are confident the relevant keys will get run while that booster is still on.